Hellboy: The Crooked Man and Others: "They That Go Down to the Sea in Ships"

-Newburyport, Massachusetts, 1986 - Marc Arrow, a waterfront fortune teller, finds a truncated skull in an antique shop when the cabinet containing it spontaneously topples over - touching it brings him his first legitimate psychic vision and so he kills the proprietor with a handy sextant and steals it.
+Newburyport, Massachusetts, 1986 – Marc Arrow, a waterfront fortune teller, finds a truncated skull in an antique shop when the cabinet containing it spontaneously topples over – touching it brings him his first legitimate psychic vision and so he kills the proprietor with a handy sextant and steals it.
 A month later the BPRD are staking out North Carolina's Ocracoke Island, the antique dealer's ghost (communicating via medium) having tipped them off to the theft of what they realize is the skull of the legendary pirate.
 A walkie-talkie carrying Abe Sapien encounters a robed figure sitting on the beach which legend has haunted by Blackbeard's headless body, while in a motorboat approaching the beach a local historian fills Hellboy in on the known history of Blackbeard's death and of his skull, passed down from owner to owner as a macabre drinking goblet.
-Marc has partnered with criminal Whitey Pacelli to bring him to the island - the ghost appears, and when Marc insists on negotiating with it himself, Whitey shoots him.
+Marc has partnered with criminal Whitey Pacelli to bring him to the island – the ghost appears, and when Marc insists on negotiating with it himself, Whitey shoots him.
 His partner dead, Whitey attempts to hold the head for ransom but Blackbeard's body bisects him with a cutlass.
 Hellboy confronts the re-formed Blackbeard and is shot in the shoulder.
 Meanwhile, Abe finds he is talking to the undead body of one of Blackbeard's victims, as more gather in the surf.
 They swim off after Blackbeard and Abe follows.
 Hellboy punches off Blackbeard's head and the body nearly kills the historian when he reaches for it.
 Hellboy and Blackbeard fight in the water and Blackbeard invites Hellboy to join him as a pirate, to which Hellboy replies with a deadpan "Let me think about it."
-Blackbeard's dead victims rise around Blackbeard and drag him into the water - Abe, who has swum to the location, sees Blackbeard's body pulled into the depths, its head dragged behind it in one hand and screaming a stream of bubbles.
-Abe greets Hellboy who comments "Everybody loves a pirate," and they head back to the mainland.
+Blackbeard's dead victims rise around Blackbeard and drag him into the water – Abe, who had swum to the location, sees Blackbeard's body pulled into the depths, its head dragged behind it in one hand and screaming a stream of bubbles.
+Abe greets Hellboy who comments "Everybody loves a pirate", and they head back to the mainland.